Xilinx forecasts current-quarter revenue below estimates

-(Reuters) - Xilinx Inc (XLNX.O) on Wednesday forecast first-quarter revenue below estimates and refrained from providing an annual outlook, citing the uncertainty caused by the coronavirus outbreak.
+April 22 (Reuters) - Xilinx Inc on Wednesday forecast first-quarter revenue below estimates and refrained from providing an annual outlook, citing the uncertainty caused by the coronavirus outbreak.

 Shares of the company, which closed 5% higher on Wednesday, were down 4.5% in extended trading.